mplattu/engineguard/README.md

  * If you are planning to use OTA updates copy `include/settings.mk.sample` to `include/settings.mk`.
    Make necessary changes.
  * You'll find more configurations in `src/engineguard.cpp`.
 If you don't have twin engines just remove references to the engine 2.
+It is OK to comment both engines if you don't want to monitor temperatures at all.
  * `make upload` should build and upload the code to your ESP32 via USB.
  * `make upload_ota` should do the same as OTA update after you have uploaded the first version of the code via USB.